Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 Kobuk Valley National Park in Alaska offers a stunning aerial view.
 Winding rivers weave through the landscape, forming intricate patterns.
 The terrain is a mix of green vegetation and sandy dunes, reflecting the park's diverse environment.

-This park is off the beaten path but offers extraordinary sand dunes and caribou migrations.
-July’s endless daylight hours also give you endless time for exploring this vast, wild landscape.
+This national park is off the beaten path but offers extraordinary sand dunes and caribou migrations.
+July’s endless daylight hours also give you endless time to explore this vast, wild landscape.

 Gates of the Arctic National Park and Preserve, Alaska